QubesOS/qubes-doc/HCL.md

 **Legend**

+**Background colors**

+Green

--   **Green**: The reporter has clearly stated that **all** components and features are working correctly.
+The reporter has clearly stated that **all** components and features are working correctly.

+White

--   **White**: The reporter has sent an HCL Info output which indicates everything is OK without any comments.
+The reporter has sent an HCL Info output which indicates everything is OK without any comments.

+Yellow

--   **Yellow**: Some non-required feature is missing (e.g., VT-d), or manual tweaking is required in order to get some components to work.
+Some non-required feature is missing (e.g., VT-d), or manual tweaking is required in order to get some components to work.

+Red

--   **Red**: Some primary feature is not working.
+Some primary feature is not working.
 These are usually machines with poor or nonexistent Linux support in general.

+**Marks**

+OK

--   **OK**: The feature is working correctly.
+The feature is working correctly.

+X

--   **X**: The feature does not work or is not present.
+The feature does not work or is not present.

+\*

--   An asterisk (\*) indicates that some kind of tweaking is needed.
+An asterisk (\*) indicates that some kind of tweaking is needed.

--   A blank cell indicates that we lack information about a feature.
+A blank cell indicates that we lack information about a feature.

 **Device**